-Figure 5.4 shows VOC emissions trends in the MANE-VU states extracted from the NEI for the 2002 MANE-VU inventory and the 2018 MANE-VU projections.
+Figure 5.4 shows VOC emissions trends in the MANE-VU states extracted from the regional modeling inventory for 2002 and 2018.
 All states show declines in 2018 annual VOC emissions as compared to 2002 emissions.

-As seen in Figures 5.5 and 5.6, the VOC inventory is dominated by mobile and area sources.
-On-road mobile sources of VOCs include exhaust emissions from gasoline passenger vehicles and heavy duty vehicles as well as evaporative emissions from transportation fuels.
-VOC emissions may also originate from a variety of area sources (including solvents, architectural coatings, and dry cleaners) as well as from some point sources (e.g., industrial facilities and petroleum refineries).
+As seen in Figures 5.5 and 5.6, the VOC inventory is dominated by area sources.
+Area sources include a wide variety of categories.
+The categories from area sources in New Jersey with the highest VOC emissions include consumer products, architectural coatings, portable fuel containers, adhesives and sealants and industrial surface coatings.
+VOC emissions from point sources include industrial manufacturing facilities and petroleum refineries.